Background pattern

 • ovarian cancer, in combination with carboplatin

-• bladder cancer, in combination with cisplatin.
+• bladder cancer, in combination with cisplatin

-- If you are breastfeeding.
+• If you are breast-feeding

 Warnings and precautions

-Your doctor may decide to change the dose or delay treatment depending on your general condition and if your blood cell counts are too low.
+Your doctor may decide to change the dose or delay treatment depending on your general health and if your blood cell counts are too low.
 Periodically, blood samples will be taken to evaluate the function of your kidneys and liver.

 Children and adolescents

-Other medications and Gemcitabina Hikma
+Other medicines and Gemcitabine Hikma

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breast-feeding, and fertility

 Pregnancy

-Inform your doctor if you are breastfeeding.
+Tell your doctor if you are breast-feeding.

 Fertility

-Driving and operating machinery
+Driving and using machines

-This medication contains sodium:
+This medicine contains sodium:

-3. How to Use Gemcitabina Hikma
+3. How to use Gemcitabine Hikma

 Your height and weight will be measured to calculate your body surface area.
 Your doctor will use this body surface area to calculate the correct dose for you.
-The usual dose is between 1g/m2and 1.25g/m2.
+The usual dose is between 1g/m2 and 1.25g/m2.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Contact your doctor immediately if you notice any of the following: